alefranz/HeaderPropagation/README.md

 Each entry define the behaviour to propagate that header as follows:

+- `InboundHeaderName` is the name of the header to be captured.
-- `OutboundHeaderName` determines the name of the header to be used for the outbound http requests.
+- `CapturedHeaderName` determines the name of the header to be used by default for the outbound http requests.
+If not specified, defaults to `InboundHeaderName`.

-- When present, the `ValueFactory` is the only method used to set the value.
-The factory should return `StringValues.Empty` to not add the header.
+- When present, the `ValueFilter` delegate will be evaluated once per request to provide the transformed header value.
+The delegate will be called regardless of whether a header with the name corresponding to `InboundHeaderName` is present in the request.
+It should return `StringValues.Empty` to not add the header.
 - If multiple configurations for the same header are present, the first which returns a value wins.

 Please note the factory is called only once per incoming request and the same value will be used by all the outbound calls.

+`HeaderPropagationMessageHandlerOptions` allows to customize the behaviour per clients, where each entry define the behaviour as follows:

+- `CapturedHeaderName` is the name of the header to be used to lookup the headers captured.
+- `OutboundHeaderName` is the name of the header to be added to the outgoing http requests.
+If not specified, defaults to `CapturedHeaderName`.

+# Acknowledgements

+This feature would not have been possible without the help of [@rynowak](https://github.com/rynowak) who helped to refine it and get it merged into [ASP.NET Core](https://github.com/aspnet/AspNetCore).

+You can find the [list of contributions](https://github.com/aspnet/AspNetCore/commits/master/src/Middleware/HeaderPropagation) in the original repository.